Based on the banks of the Tyne, this Northern bobby dazzler is on a mission to grow its Leeds and Manc branches.

 Assessments and interview

 Direct training contract and vacation scheme applicants who impress on paper are asked to attend one of up to four assessment days.
-Here they're set a group exercise, a drafting test, a critical skills test (sent out prior to the assessment day), and an interview with a panel made of partners and members of HR.
+Here they're set a group exercise, a drafting test, a critical skills test (sent out prior to the assessment day), and an interview with solicitor/associate/partner members of the graduate recruitment team.
 Applicants have the opportunity to meet various levels of lawyers at lunch, and they also attend a trainee-led presentation where they can ask any questions about life at Ward Hadaway.

 The firm invites ten to 20 candidates from the assessment centres and vacation scheme back to a final interview, this time with a senior partner, the training principal and a member of human resources.
 The conversation revolves around scenario-based questions, and candidates are asked to deliver a presentation.
 “At this stage it's mainly about learning who they are as individuals and what motivates them,” director of HR Lisa Davies says.
 One trainee found that “in comparison to interviews at other firms, I remember feeling much more at ease here.
 They want to get the best out of you, so they try to establish a friendly, supportive tone.”